rl-institut/tier_spatial_planning/README.md

 1. From the root of the repository, first create a virtual environment (here called venv) using the following command: python3 -m venv venv

+or if you want to install a specific version of python, first install *virtualenv* and then: virtualenv venv --python=python_version

 Note that conda can also be used to set up a virtual environment